-20 Essential Technical SEO Tools for Agencies
+20 Essential Technical SEO Tools For Agencies

 2. Google Search Console

-The primary tool of any SEO should be the Google Search Console.
+The primary tool of any SEO pro should be the Google Search Console (GSC).

-This critical tool has recently been overhauled.
-The new version replaced many old features while adding more data, features, and reports.
+This critical tool has recently been overhauled to replace many old features while adding more data, features, and reports.

 What makes this tool great for agencies?
 Setting up a reporting process.

-For agencies who do SEO, good reporting is critical.
+For agencies that do SEO, good reporting is critical.
 If you have not already set up a reporting process, it is highly recommended that you do so.

-This process can save you in the case of an issue with website change-overs, when GSC accounts can be wiped out.
-If it is wiped out, it is possible to then go back to all of your GSC data because you have been saving it for all these months.
+This process can save you if you have an issue with website change-overs when GSC accounts can be wiped out.
+If your account is wiped out, it is possible to go back to all your GSC data, because you have been saving it for all these months.

 Agency applications can also include utilizing the API for interfacing with other data usage as well.